redSlug/tiles/README.md

 ## Enhancement ideas

-- make it multi a 2-4 player game
+- make it a multi 2-4 player game
-- make negative tiles count in score
 - calculate end of round scores using contiguous multipliers
 - do end of round cleanup (remove tile from rows and move to final rows)
 - create a bot to play against
-- maybe add a timer and have timeout (30 seconds)
+- add a timer and have timeout (30 seconds)
-- visual updates for different browser types
 - remove `setTimeout`
 - add celebration upon winning game
-- make it mobile friendly
-- deploy to github pages
 - randomly generate initial turn number to have start player be random
 - bring back `<StrictMode>`
 - make overflow row clickable